PorcupineStudio/web/sites/blog/content/posts/proposition-and-curation-are-sufficient-for-progress.md

 Over the years I've done thousands of these things, and a lot of them are okay, but these are the two that are good.
 That's what I want to talk about.
-Proposition and curaiont are sufficient for progress.
+Proposition and curation are sufficient for progress.
 I can do one of these in 15 seconds. so I can make a lot of propositions.
 It's easy, cheap.
 I've curated that list of a thousand to get here, progress, good art